 typealias PinnedRecipes = [UUID]

 Now we need to add RawRepresentable conformance to our custom Codable type.
 Remember, that AppStorage only supports RawRepresentable where the RawValue's associatedtype is of type Int or String.
-So the rawValue property has to return an Int or a String.
+This means the rawValue property must return an Int or a String.

 public init?(rawValue: String) {